Yūya Kubo (footballer): 2013–14

 On 18 June 2013, Kyoto Sanga announced Kubo's transfer to Swiss club BSC Young Boys.
-He made his Swiss Super League debut on 13 July playing 19 minutes in a 2–0 win against FC Sion at the season opener.
-On 28 July 2013, he scored two goals and made one assist coming off the bench against FC Thun in a 3–2 win.
-It was his first goal in his third game in the Swiss Super League.
+He made his Swiss Super League debut on 13 July playing 15 minutes in a 2–0 win against FC Sion at the season opener.
+In his third match on 28 July, he scored two goals and made one assist coming off the bench against FC Thun in a 3–2 win, and continued to impress with another goal in the fourth match.
+Although he started only five matches in his first season in Switzerland, he played in 34 league games, scoring seven goals and providing five assists, helping Young Boys finish third and qualify for the UEFA Europa League.